The 5 best bakeries in Minnesota

 - Their Cashew Brittle is special.
 It’s not hard like peanut brittle, and tastes a bit like Chex Mix.
 It’s perfect to bring to a holiday gathering.

-- Kolachies are a tender, flaky pasty baked with a fruit or poppyseed filling.
+- Order the kolachies, a tender, flaky pasty baked with a fruit or poppyseed filling.
 They have a streusel topping and a Danish icing.
 Think of it like a really good Toaster Strudel.

 - Don’t pass on the Oatmeal Date Filled Cookies.